Thinking of solo travel but not sure where to start? START HERE!

 Everywhere you turn, someone's talking about virtual travel, virtual tourism, virtual tours...

-I'd like to shed some light on this because there's nothing new about this at all, except that the COVID-19 pandemic has made this kind of travel not only fashionable, but clearly necessary.
+I’d like to shed some light on this because there’s nothing new about this at all, except that the COVID-19 pandemic brought this kind of travel into the mainstream.

 There are plenty of definitions for virtual travel: we can call it simulated travel, make-believe travel, pretend travel, but whatever we call it, it's what we do when we cannot do the real thing.
 It allows us to experience a place without actually having to go somewhere.